 - Cardiopulmonary Diagnostics

-Take a look at the Student Handbook for an Associate of Science in Respiratory Therapy to see what else you will learn.
+Take a look at the Student Handbook for an Associate of Science in Respiratory Therapy to see all of the details on requirements, courses and their description.

-A bachelor’s degree requires a minimum of 120 credits to graduate.
+A Bachelor’s Degree at FNU requires a minimum of 120 credits to graduate.
 The program enhances the knowledge of a RT graduate by providing them with the skills to manage patients while staying aware of cultural diversity and the skills needed to supervise in the health care setting.

 Upon graduating as a Respiratory Therapist, students are eligible to take the entry-level exam of the National Board for Respiratory Care (NBRC) to become a Certified Respiratory Therapist.
 Following the certification, therapists may take the advanced written and simulation exams of the NBRC to become a Registered Respiratory Therapist.